Information Dynamics in a Model with Hilbert Space Fragmentation: Entanglement Entropy and Eigenstate Thermalization

 One can observe periodic dips in the entropy with a time period of $2 \pi$, independent of the system size.
 This can easily be understood by means of the energy spacings in small triplet sectors.
 As discussed in the introduction, the Hilbert space is dominated by singlet-triplet sectors composed of short triplet runs and this weighting towards short triplet fragments is enhanced by taking larger values of the initial state singlet probability $1-\alpha$ (here $1/2$).
 The energy spacing in the smallest two- and three triplet sectors is commensurate and, with our choice $J^\prime=1$, the energies are also integer-valued in the two and three triplet sectors, as well as some four triplet sectors (see also the appendix~\ref{Energy levels}).

 Therefore, within sectors with short triplet runs crossing the subsystem boundary, there is an exact coherent revival of the wavefunction with a period of $2\pi$, leading to a strong reduction of the entanglement entropy.
 In other sectors with significantly longer triplet runs across the boundary the wave function is scrambled and no such revivals happen due to incommensurate energy differences, but these sectors have a small weight determined by the initial state.
 Therefore the entanglement production is severely limited by the Hilbert space fragmentation.
 There are further eigenstates with integer energies in larger sectors.
 The most significant such states are in the four-rung sector, where these states have an overlap of roughly $50\%$ with the considered initial states.
-It should be noted that simple recurrences like the ones described above should arise whenever $J$ and $J'$ are chosen so that the energy level spacings are commensurate.
-Other choices may obscure the effects of Hilbert space fragmentation in the time evolution of the entropy.

 Turning now to the maximum value of $S(t)$ that exhibits a leading area law scaling of the maximum entropy (constant for large enough $L$ in Fig. \ref{fig:Entropytimeevolution}).
 This is in clear contrast to the case of fully connected Hilbert spaces, where one expects the entropy to reach the Page value \cite{Page93} (volume law $\propto L$) at long times.
 In order to understand this phenomenon, we conjecture that each sector of the Hilbert space thermalizes separately.